bernedom/bernedom.github.io/_posts/2024-12-02-reduce-cost-of-change-in-your-code.md

 ### Deploying the changes

 So the change is now implemented and tested!
 Very good, now let's ask the developers to roll it out to the production environment.
 This is where the cost of change can skyrocket.
 If the deployment process is manual, error prone and time consuming, the cost of change is high even for the tiniest change.
+This can go up to the point, where developers avoid even the tiniest fixes, for fear of the cost of deployment.
 The deployment process is often a neglected part of the software development process, but it is a very important part of the cost of change.
 If deployment to production is hard and involves jumping through seven hoops to get it done, a common pattern is that multiple changes are bundled together to reduce the cost of deployment.
 The problem here arises that at one point the feedback loop gets a lot longer and that big releases have a much higher chance to introduce hidden regression.
+The other pattern I frequently observe if deployment is expensive, is that only big and heavy changes are even passing the decision threshold, because why spend days deploying a small change that might not even be needed?
+The result is software that might just do what it is supposed to do, but the many small kinks and annoyances that are never fixed make it a pain to use.

-Also as long as a feature is not deployed it only generates cost, but no value.
-The most beautiful feature is worthless if no-one is using it.
-One of the major problems in software engineering is that it is often viewed as expensive and the cost factor is the main discussion point.
+As long as a feature is not deployed it only generates cost, but no value, so early deployment of any change will bring more value over time.
+This leads to one of the most destructive and behavioral patterns in software engineering.
+Only discussing software development from the cost perspective when evaluating whether to apply a change or not.
 While it might be true, that software development is not cheap, holding back the work done and not letting if generate value is even more expensive.

-Braindump:

-Cost of change in software is driven by a number of factors.
-Some of the most common factors include:

-* **Poor readability**: Code that is difficult to read and understand is difficult to change.
-If you can't understand what the code is doing, you can't change it without introducing bugs.
-* **Poor test coverage and very coarse tests**: Code that is not well tested is difficult to change.
-Without tests, you can't be sure that your changes haven't introduced new bugs.
-* **High coupling**: Code that is tightly coupled is difficult to change.
-When you change one part of the code, you have to change many other parts as well.
-* **High complexity**: Code that is overly complex is difficult to change.
-The more complex the code, the more likely you are to introduce bugs when you change it.
-* **Lack of visible intent**: Code that doesn't clearly express its intent is difficult to change.
-If you can't tell what the code is supposed to do, you can't be sure that your changes are correct.

-* Fixed cost drivers- Changing OS, changing language, changing framework, changing architecture... (external, technical factors)
-    * Keep add it, keeping it in small increments, keep it up to date reduces future cost of change
-* Variable cost drivers - Amount of defects reported, amount of feature requests and changes, change in personell (knowledge shift), volatilty of user base, evolving user needs
-* Cost: Time identifying requirements, looking for parts to change, time changing code (amount of code & localisation), testing, validation, deployment cost
-* Changes frequently on a "as needed basis" - Hard to plan ahead
-* Measure: Amount of features per time, amount of defects returned, cycle time from When a change is requested to when it is deployed

-Measures:
-* Modularize and decouple your code as much as possible
-* Write clean, readable code, pair programming, code reviews
-* Write tests, test driven development - Don't skip the refactoring step, small tests to zoom in on probles caused by refactorings fast
-* Frequent deployments (keeps you informed on the state of CI/CD), CI/CD, deploy per feature (feature toggles)?
-* Detect accidential changes (linters, static analysis, code coverage), minimize regression
+This closes the cycle of the cost of change, because if features are never deployed, the cost of change for the next feature might be even higher.

+## Optimizing for reduced cost of change is a systemic problem

+Being aware of the cycle that drives the cost of change is the first step to reduce it.
+The cost of change in software engineering is not just a technical problem, but a systemic problem that involves the whole team or even larger parts of an organization.
+Optimizing the cycle can be a challenging task, however if the cycle is observed then one can usually spot the major bottlenecks quickly.
+Improve it by questioning the decision process on what to do, invest in good software practices to make the change easier to test, modularize and decouple your code to make it easier to find the parts that need to be changed, invest in a good deployment process to make the change easier to deploy and validate.